 Methods: We conducted a test of correlation between serum LDL (mg/dL) and age in years, using Pearson’s product moment correlation test.

 Results: We observe an estimated Pearson’s r= -0.01, indicating a very slight negative correlation between age and serum LDL.
 A 95% confidence interval suggests that this observation is not unusual if the true correlation were between -0.09 and 0.06.
 This observation is not statistically significant at a 0.05 level of significance (two-sided P= 0.6944), and we thus fail to reject the hypothesis that serum LDL is correlated with age.

+Did not report correlation (1)

+Wrong comparison (1)

+Total: 1

 Discussion Sections: January 13 – 17, 2014